VirajYParikh/Google-Kubernetes-Engine/README.md

 Step 3:
 Build and Move the Docker image to Google Kubernetes Engine:
-1. Create the Dockerfile script: <div align="center>["Dockerfile"](https://github.com/VirajYParikh/GoogleKubernetesEngine/blob/main/Dockerfile) </div>
+1. Create the Dockerfile script: ["Dockerfile"](https://github.com/VirajYParikh/GoogleKubernetesEngine/blob/main/Dockerfile)
 2. Build the docker image using the following syntax: